 Lund points to factors that might be eroding the effects of hand-held phone bans on crashes.
 One is that drivers in jurisdictions with such bans may be switching to hands-free phones.
 In states with all-driver bans on using hand-held cellphones, 22 percent of drivers the Institute surveyed reported using cellphones and always talking hands-free.
 In this case crashes wouldn't go down because the risk is about the same, regardless of whether a phone is hand-held or hands-free.

 No U.S. jurisdiction bans all drivers from using hands-free phones.
 Twenty-one states and the District of Columbia do prohibit beginning drivers from using any type of phone, including hands-free, but such laws are difficult to enforce.
-This was the finding in North Carolina, where teen drivers didn't curtail phone use in response to a ban, in part because they didn't think the law was being enforced (see "Teen drivers continue to use cellphones despite a North Carolina ban," June 9, 2008).
+This was the finding in North Carolina, where teen drivers didn't curtail phone use in response to a ban, in part because they didn't think the law was being enforced (see "Despite prohibition, North Carolina teens still use phones while driving," June 9, 2008).